 What Is a COVID-19 Booster?

-It’s another dose of vaccine.
-Or, if you get Moderna, it’s half the dose of your first shots.
-The goal of a booster is to restore and extend your defense against the coronavirus, including variants such as Delta and Omicron.
+The goal of a booster is to restore and extend your defense against the coronavirus, including variants such as Omicron.

 But a booster isn’t the same as an “additional dose.”
 Additional doses are extra vaccines given to people who didn’t build much or any protection after their first shots.
 You might need one if you have a medical condition or treatment that weakens your immune system.

-If you have a moderate-to-severely weakened immune system, you’ll likely need a three-dose primary series of the Pfizer or Moderna vaccines before you get a booster.
+If you have a moderate-to-severely weakened immune system, the CDC recommends that you get an extra primary series dose if receiving the Moderna or Pfizer-BioNTech series.
 Your doctor can let you know what’s right for you.

 Who Should Get a Booster?

 COVID-19 vaccines are safe and effective.
 But talk to your doctor about the pros and cons of each kind.
-They’ll let you know which booster is right for you.
+They’ll let you know which vaccine is right for you.

 What Should You Expect After Your Booster?